antiface/HistoryProject/Texts/README.md

 ### Texts
+*Some Textual Fragments From The A.G.
+Literary Corpus Around __The History-Project__*

-- ListOfGeoPhysioNeuroTerms.txt
+- ListOfGeoPhysioNeuroTerms.md
-- MentionsOfBepuzzlionInCorpus.txt
+- MentionsOfBepuzzlionInCorpus.md
-- MentionsOfTextbookInLiteraryCorpus.txt
+- MentionsOfTextbookInLiteraryCorpus.md
-- NotesOnPhysioImaging.txt
+- NotesOnPhysioImaging.md
-- OldMentionsOfSelfPresentation.txt
+- OldMentionsOfSelfPresentation.md

 - - - - - - - - - -